tania-m/romannumeral/readme.md

     docker build . --tag localhost:romannumeral

-Ten, to run a container based on that image in **background** with the server listening on port 8080:
+Then, to run a container based on the built image in **background** with the server listening on port 8080:

     docker run -d -p 8080:8080 localhost:romannumeral

-Or to run a container based on that image in **foreground** with the server listening on port 8080:
+Or to run a container based on the built image in **foreground** with the server listening on port 8080:

     docker run -p 8080:8080 localhost:romannumeral